Bikes and Bicycling in Playa Del Carmen

 Buying used bicycles in Playa Del Carmen

 You can search online classified for a used bikes.
-You might luck out and find another tourist looking to sell his bike at the end of their vacation but usually you will find basic bikes for a high asking price.
+You might luck out and find another tourist looking to sell his bike at the end of their vacation (check Facebook marketplace and Facebook groups for Playa Del Carmen), but usually you will find basic bikes for a high asking price.
 Used items in Mexico are often not sold as used but looked at “it still works so I will ask almost new price” mentality.
 This will make you soon move to looking for a new bike.
+Most of the time it is best to just buy a new bike.

 Buying a new bike in Playa Del Carmen

-The large grocery stores have bikes but these are cheaply made and will only last about six months.
+The large grocery stores have bikes, but these are cheaply made and will only last about four to six months.
 Usually these are assembled by people working in the toy department and if it needs pedals fixed, tires inflated or anything adjusted before you roll out the door, you are going to find it hard to get good service.

 Electric Bicycle shop